 At this point, you need to cut the correct amount of material needed for the length of the trench, then place it in the trench.
-Make sure you overlap the material by 4-inches, at the seam, to form a complete circle.
-Use HDPE seam tape to securely join the two pieces together.
+Make sure you overlap the material by 4-feet, placing multiple strips of HDPE double sided seam tape within the overlap.

 Bamboo Barrier Thicknesses

 Customers who are interested in planting bamboo usually want to know if they are easy to grow and how to contain them.
 They are real easy to grow and must be contained.
 There are some general guidelines to follow regarding the size of the barrier.
 It's strongly suggested that the size of barrier should be based on the specific type of bamboo you purchase.
 The general minimum barrier specs call for a 24-inch depth barrier that is 40 mil thick, although a 60 mil barrier by 30-inch is recommended for moderate to large sized plants to be safe.
 Just for the record, a mil is a thousandth of an inch.
 The unit mil is used to measure the thickness of paper, film and garbage bags.
 When you purchase garbage bags, they are sized by mils - “XYZ Bags are 5 mil thick”.
 Most garbage bags range from 3 to 5 mil in thickness.
 A better example is your typical credit card which is approximately 30 mil thick.